-The History of RWP
+The History of RIWP

 When Jessica returned to her hometown of Albuquerque, NM in 2004, she met with many refugee resettlement agency staff and community members to discuss implementing RWP in Albuquerque.
 In 2006, Jessica and Ann Githinji began RWP with African refugees from Liberia, Eritrea, and the Great Lakes Region of Africa (Burundi, Democratic Republic of Congo, Republic of Congo and Rwanda).